 If you’re feeling lots of ‘buts’ rise in your noggin, take a look at these 3 price-drop myths.
 None of them are good enough excuses to let your business stagnate.

-Having a business that thrives a global recession is something to feel proud about.
+Having a business that thrives a cost of living crisis is something to feel proud about.

 Are you feeling like you might be up for it?
-Hang on a minute, I have two more things you need to avoid.
+Hang on a minute, I have one thing you definitely need to avoid.

 It’s so tempting to get some validation on your pricing but DON’T!
 You need to price your services based on what YOU know it’s worth.